There are no entry requirements outlined in the Training Package however TAFE Queensland Gold Coast require the following entry requirements be met:

-- First Aid for the January intake will be scheduled on Friday 1 June 2018 and for the April intake Friday 7 September 2018 from 8.00am-5.00pm at Southport.
+- First Aid for the April intake will be scheduled on Friday 7 September 2018 from 8.00am-5.00pm at Southport, Level 3, Room 305.
 This day will be optional for students who hold a current First Aid Certificate (HLTAID003).

 - Students are also required to complete 80 hours of vocational placement.

 In accordance with industry expectation and availability of places, students must be available to:

 - attend full-time block placements of three weeks or more, five days per week

 - travel within 45 minutes radius of their area per Google map to attend vocational placement

 - attend the vocational placement shifts as per the facilities requirements which may commence as early as 6.00am

 - organising their own transport to and from study and vocational placement as well as any domestic arrangements